Las Vegas Transit: Operations

-Fleet and livery
+Fleet

+Vehicles

-From 1964 to about 1981, LVTS primarily operated the GM New Look (Fishbowl) Bus in both 35-foot (45-passenger) and 40-foot (53-passenger) lengths.
-Starting in 1981, LVTS began to supplement its fleet with leased buses which had been purchased by the city of Las Vegas: 5 GMC Rapid Transit Series (RTS) buses (1981); 12 Grumman/Flxible 870s (1982); and 13 Gillig Phantom 40-foot transit buses (1990).
+From 1964 to about 1981, LVTS primarily operated the GM New Look (Fishbowl) Bus.
+Starting in 1981, LVTS began to supplement its fleet with leased buses which had been purchased by the city of Las Vegas: 5 GMC Rapid Transit Series (RTS) buses (1981); 12 Grumman/Flxible 870s (1982); and 13 Gillig Phantoms (1990).
 The Grumman 870s were used mostly on the residential routes.
-The RTSs and Grumman 870s were handicap accessible, while the older fishbowls were not.
+The RTSs and Grumman 870s had accessibility features, while the older buses did not.
 The Phantoms (also accessible) mostly replaced the Grumman 870s.

-LVTS itself purchased new and used air-conditioned buses in the early 1990s to get newer equipment on the by-then seriously overcrowded Strip route, replacing some of the older GM New Look buses, whose air conditioning units were frequently broken.
+LVTS itself purchased new and used air-conditioned buses in the early 1990s to get newer equipment on the overcrowded Strip route, replacing some of the older GM New Look buses.
 Six secondhand GMC RTS-01 buses were purchased in 1991 from San Jose, California; two new TMC RTS-06 buses were delivered in 1992.

 In 1991, LVTS also bought four New Flyer D60HF articulated buses to run the "Strip Express" route with limited stops between downtown and several points on the Strip.
-LVTS also purchased five MCI MC-5C buses secondhand which had previously operated in Saudi Arabia.
-These MC-5Cs were designed with double roofs due to the hot Saudi desert sun, and thus, worked well for the hot Las Vegas sun.
+LVTS also purchased five MCI MC-5C buses secondhand that had previously operated in Saudi Arabia.
+These MC-5Cs were designed with double roofs due to the desert climate of the Arabian Peninsula.
 They were designed to run on the "Strip Shuttle", which operated between the Las Vegas Hilton and the rest of the Strip hotels.
 By the end of its operations, LVTS had a fleet of 45 buses, 30 of which were leased from the city.